-FDR proposed the New Deal to reverse this downward spiral.
-The goal was relief, recovery, and reform, for those who were hardest hit.
-(Source: "The Great Depression and the New Deal," Collin County Community College District.)
+FDR proposed the New Deal to reverse the downward economic spiral.
+The goal was relief, recovery, and reform for those who were hardest hit.

-New Deal Programs
+First New Deal and Its Programs

 - Emergency Banking Act - March 9: FDR closed all banks as soon as he was inaugurated to stop bank runs.
 It was enacted at great speed.
 A special session of Congress passed the bill in seven-and-a-half hours.
 This Act allowed banks to reopen once examiners found them to be financially secure.
 Five thousand banks reopened in the next three days.

-- Abandonment of Gold Standard - April 19: FDR stopped a run on the precious metal.
+- Abandonment of Gold Standard - April 20: FDR stopped a run on the precious metal.
 He ordered everyone to exchange all gold for dollars.

 - Abrogation of Gold Payment Clause - June 5: The government no longer had to repay dollars with gold.